AOrobator/HelloAndroid/lesson10/Lesson10_RecyclerView.md

 ## Handling multiple view types

 In the `AnswersActivity`, create a RecyclerView where the adapter has 2 view types, a `Question` and an `Answer`.
 You'll have to override `getItemViewType` in your adapter.
+You should return a unique constant for each view type.
 The first item should be the `Question` and the remaining items should be the `Answer`s.
 I'd also recommend making an abstract `ViewHolder` that the 2 view types extend from.
 That way you can declare your adapter like:

 ```java
 public class AnswersRecyclerAdapter extends RecyclerView.ViewHolder<YourAbstractViewHolderClass> { ... }